natboehm/arcadia-coding-exercise/README.md

 the new.

 Unit tests would have been written at the bottom of `src/lib.rs`.
-These would have tested each function, ideally each function returning something to check against.
+These would have tested each function, ideally each function returning a value to check against.